-The rules of the SEC require PepsiCo and Metro to express their belief as to the fairness of the merger to the unaffiliated stockholders of PAS.
+The rules of the SEC require PepsiCo and Metro to express their belief as to the fairness of the merger to stockholders of PAS who are not affiliated with PepsiCo or Metro.
 PepsiCo and Metro believe that the merger is both procedurally and substantively fair to such stockholders.
 PepsiCo and Metro base this belief on the following factors, each of which, in their judgment, supports their view as to the fairness of the merger: